How useful is wearing a heart rate monitor in CrossFit?

 Furthermore, your heart rate can be influenced by several other factors besides your work.
 For example even thinking about the workout you’re about to do, can increase your heart rate.
 Also tense muscles, dehydration, fatigue, illness, medication, sugar and caffeine, hot temperature and humidity can increase your heart rate.
 Women have a higher heart rate than men.
 And older people have a lower heart rate, in general.

-Therefore, a heart rate monitor does not measure your intensity, how much work you have done or if you’re making good progress based on measurable, observable and repeatable data (Mad Dogg Athletics, 2017).
+Therefore, a heart rate monitor does not measure your intensity, how much work you have done or if you’re making good progress based on measurable, observable and repeatable data.

 Don’t throw it away yet

-Nevertheless, don’t throw your heart rate monitor away yet because it is a perfect tool to measure power efficiency: how efficiently does your body responses to the work.
-For example, if you power output (load, distance, time) on a specific workout increases over time while your heart rate during that workout is lower, you are getting stronger and fitter.
+Nevertheless, don’t throw your heart rate monitor away yet because it is a perfect tool to measure power efficiency: How efficient does your body response to the work.
+For example, if your power output (load, distance, time) on a specific workout increases over time while your heart rate during that workout is lower, you are getting stronger and fitter.
 But if your power output stays the same over time while your heart rate is higher, you might be in a state of stress, under- rested, dehydration or improper nutrition.
 And if your power output decreases while your heart rate is higher, you might be overtrained or ill.

 Therefore, training with a heart rate monitor can be useful.
 By registering your heart rate over a longer period of time (resting heart rate, maximum heart rate and training recovery heart rate) you can provide yourself with some additional feedback on how you are doing.
 Measuring power output and power efficiency can help to train more effectively and prevent overtraining.